 Point the rifle in a safe direction.
-Lift the bolt handle and pull the bolt to the rear.
-The striker will be cocked and the manual safety can now be engaged.
-Engage the safety by pushing button from left to right.
-The RED band will not be visible. (fig. 11) Ensure there is not a loaded magazine or ammunition in the firearms and push the bolt forward and the bolt handle down to lock the bolt in place.
+Using the bolt cocking lever pull the bolt to its most rearwards position and let it return freely to its forward position.
+The hammer will be cocked and the manual safety can now be engaged.
+Engage the safety by pushing RED button from left to right.
+The band will not be visible. (fig. 6)